 I decided to combine it with some chopped vegetables and warm Indian spices.
-Typically a “tikki” stuffing has boiled potatoes, I used chopped carrots instead to keep it low carb.
-When the mixture was blended, the carrots disappeared, adding a hint of sweetness and keeping the tikki super moist.
-I paired it with a cilantro chutney and voilà! we had a winner!
+Typically a “tikki” stuffing has boiled potatoes (called aloo tikki).
+I use chopped carrots instead to keep it low carb.
+When the mixture is blended, the carrots disappear, adding a hint of sweetness and keeping the tikki super moist.

-I also use this recipe a lot to make Salmon burgers, or, as a protein for my salads.
+I often use this salmon cake recipe to make Salmon burgers, or, as a protein for my salads.
 They work great for grilling outdoors too.
-Put them on the medium-heat portion of the grill, and reduce the cook time to 2 minutes per side or so, depending on how hot your grill is.
+When grilling, put them on the medium-heat portion of the grill, and reduce the cook time to 2 minutes per side or so, depending on how hot your grill is.

 - 1 lb.
-Wild Salmon/Salmon Fillet/ White fish Fillets, cut in 2 inch pieces
+Wild Salmon or Salmon Fillet or White fish Fillets, cut in 2 inch pieces

 - Zest and Juice of 1 lime